sarcilav/dotemacs/README.md

 using
 * Ahh, I also forgot that since I installed Mountain Lion.
-I got some weird behavior with the emacs window system, that don't allow me to tab between application back and forth as usual.
+I got some weird behavior with the emacs window system, that don't allow me to tab between applications back and forth as usual.
 This problem was completely solved with the compilated version of emacs 24.
 The emacs 22 that I used was Carbon Emacs if I'm not wrong